1. Home

 The perfect infinitive is called perfect not because it's better than other infinitives, but because it uses the infinitive of the verb haber, which is used to form the perfect tenses.

 In Spanish, the perfect infinitive (infinitivo compuesto) is simply the word haber followed by the past participle of a verb.
 It is the equivalent of the English infinitive "to have" followed by a past participle and is used in basically the same way.
-You can see the similarities of the two languages' perfect infinitives in these examples:

 • Haber llegado tan lejos fue memorable para nosotras.
 To have arrived so far away was memorable for us.